Schwannomatosis: Cause

 The candidate schwannomatosis gene, named SMARCB1, is a tumor suppressor gene that regulates cell cycle, growth and differentiation.
 An inactivating germline mutation in exon 1 of the tumor suppressor gene SMARCB1 has been reported in patients with schwannomatosis.
-It is located on chromosome 22 a short distance from the NF2 gene.
+It is located on chromosome 22, a short distance from the NF2 gene.
 However, molecular analysis of the NF2 gene in schwannomatosis patients has shown the presence of inactivating mutations in the tumor cells, but no evidence of the germline mutations that are found in NF2 patients.

 A mechanism involving both the SMARCB1 and NF2 genes may be responsible for the development of the disease because tumor analysis of schwannomas indicates the presence of inactivating mutations in both the SMARCB1 and NF2 genes.
 However, there is speculation about the involvement of an unidentified schwannomatosis gene(s) in most cases.
 This is because one study found no SMARCB1 germinal mutations in patients with familial schwannomatosis.
 Some schwannomatosis patients do not have SMARCB1 or NF2 mutations.
 Furthermore, many patients exhibit somatic mosaicism for mutations in the NF2 or SMARCB1 gene, which means that some somatic cells have the mutation and some do not in the same patient.
 Ultimately, the tumorigenesis of schwannomas is not solely dependent on one gene locus alone.
-In regards to the SMARCB1 and NF2 genes, it is important to understand constitutional mutations and somatic mutations.
+In regard to the SMARCB1 and NF2 genes, it is important to understand constitutional mutations and somatic mutations.
 Constitutional mutations are the first inactivation events that are often small mutations, such as point mutations and deletion/insertion of single base pairs.
 Somatic mutations are the second mutations that occur and may also be another small mutation or the loss of the remaining allele of the gene.
 Schwannomas from one patient share the same constitutional mutations but have distinct somatic mutations.
-In addition, the constitutional mutation may be present in non-tumor.
+In addition, the constitutional mutation may be present in non-tumor tissue.

 SMARCB1 is also known as INI1, hSNF5, or BAF47.
 SMARCB1 is mutated in additional tumors including malignant brain & kidney tumors in children.
 It seems that heterozygotes for mutations in the SMARCB1 gene have an increased risk to develop a malignant kidney tumor in early childhood but if they survive to adulthood, they may be predisposed to the development of schwannomas.
 One schwannomatosis patient had a mutation in exon 2 of the SMARCB1 gene.
 Another patient exhibited a novel germline deletion of the SMARCB1, because most SMARCB1 mutations are point or frameshift.
 In this patient genetic analysis from different schwannomas indicated inactivation of both the SMARCB1 and NF2 genes.
 Schwannomatosis is known to be a genetic disorder.
 However, familial occurrence is inexplicably rare.